texfaq/texfaq.github.io/FAQ-oddpage.md

 \ifthenelse{\boolean{oddpage}}{<odd page stuff>}{<even page stuff>}
 ```

-Of course, the 'label' contributes to LaTeX's ''Rerun to get
+Of course, the ''label'' contributes to LaTeX's ''Rerun to get
 cross-references right'' error messages&hellip;

 The Koma-Script classes have an `addmargin*` environment